Clusters

 Monitoring and health

-The monitoring view is where the cluster starts to feel like an operational system rather than a black box.
-You can see resource usage, connection quality, and service behavior in real time.
+The monitoring view reports resource usage, connection quality, and service behavior in real time, including:

 Remote access and data explorers

-That design also explains why cluster health affects so many other modules.
-If the cluster is disconnected, uploads, analyses, notebook sessions, container operations, and several remote features will either pause or fail.
+If the cluster is disconnected, uploads, analyses, notebook sessions, container operations, and remote features either pause or fail.